Before the Bell: What every Canadian investor needs to know today

 Equity Markets

-U.S. Stock futures were mixed as earnings reports from some of that country's top retailers begin to roll in.
+U.S. Stock futures turned lower as investors weighed reports from one of that country's top retailers against continuing concerns over the timing of proposed U.S. tax overhaul.
 On Bay Street, futures were slightly lower as investors weighed morning news of a Bombardier C Series sale.

 Overseas, markets were relatively calm despite below-forecast readings on Chinese industrial output and retail sales.
 China's retail sales rose 10 per cent in October.
 Industrial output grew by 6.2 per cent in the same month.
 Both figures fell short of market expectations.